M1R4B3L/Research-Audio-Bible/docs/README.md

 Are they small little bunnies?
 A Gigantic Boss? or a Plant?
 _UI elements:_ You need some UI audio triggers for creating a more accessible and fancy to the user.

-- Voice Over
+### - Voice Over

-_Style:_ This could range from age type, gender type, etc…Each voice has its own collection of frequencies and timbre qualities, so it’s good to know what sort of pool you’ll have.
+**_Style:_** This could range from age type, gender type, etc…Each voice has its own collection of frequencies and timbre qualities, so it’s good to know what sort of pool you’ll have.
 _Visualizations:_ Tutorial dialog?
 Indications for the user?
 _Player/Creatures/Enemies:_ The player is going to have a voice, the enemies?
 The creatures are voice modifications?

-- Reference Material
+### - Reference Material

 Some games can help you develop and surpass a situation they have already handled.